AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/subchapter-ii-information-analysis-and-infrastructure-protection/part-a-information-and-analysis-and-infrastructure-protection;-access-to-information/sec-124i.md

 #### (2) Eligible entities ####

-In this subsection, the term “eligible entity” means—
+In this subsection, the term "eligible entity" means—

 (A) a State, local, or regional fusion center;